 To check the validity and integrity of backups, you should regularly perform restoration tests to ensure the backup is working correctly and the backed-up data is complete and accurate.
 By performing a test restore you can identify any possible problems that may occur before you have to do a real restore.

-Backup software is updated frequently.
+Good backup software is updated frequently.
 Updated releases include bug fixes, security fixes, new/enhanced features, performance improvements, compatibility improvements with other applications, operating systems, cloud services, devices, etc. Keeping backup software up-to-date is very important.
-In addition, copies of the backup configuration should be kept.
+In addition, copies of the backup configuration should always be kept safe.

 With a proper backup and recovery plan, you will have 24/7 access to critical data and keep your business running smoothly.
 SyncBackPro supports all the features discussed in this article.
 Using SyncBackPro, you can run automated backups (full or incremental backups) to an on-site and off-site locations, ensure a better security for backup files with encryption and you can check the accuracy of backups using advanced features like verification and integrity check.